-This Program will develop tools for the specification, capturing, monitoring and evaluation of such a digital thread in human-robot and robot-human collaboration scenarios.
+This Program will develop tools for the specification, capturing, monitoring and evaluation of human-robot and robot-human collaboration scenarios.
 This work is synergistic with other Programs and will develop skills and capacity within industry.

 Learn more about the researchers participating in this program.